Manchester Giants

-The Manchester Giants were a British professional basketball team based in Manchester, England.
-The franchise was established in 2011, and admitted to the top-tier British Basketball League in 2012.
+The Manchester Giants are a British professional basketball team based in Manchester, England.
+They currently play in Manchester Area Basketball League Premiership (MABL) under the name Trafford Giants, and their reserve team play in the NBL Division 3, which is equivalent to 5th-tier overall, under the name Manchester Giants II.
+The franchise was established in 2011, and admitted to the top-tier British Basketball League in 2012 until they were replaced by the new franchise Manchester Basketball in 2024.
 The team's formation was led by a consortium headed by Graham Herstell.

-Manchester Giants officially folded in 2024 after the British Basketball League was discontinued.
-The franchise was then sold and rebranded as Manchester Basketball, which now competes in the new league, Super League Basketball.

 History

 Plans for a new Manchester-based British Basketball League franchise were first reported in spring 2011, initially with the city's English Basketball League outfit, Manchester Magic (headed by former NBA star John Amaechi), mooted as a possible candidate.
 However, after no formal bid was made, Graham Herstell put together a consortium to start a new professional basketball franchise and revive the Giants brand.
 A formal application to join the top-tier British Basketball League was made in January 2012, which was accepted and officially announced on 19 June, joining fellow new franchise East London Royals for the 2012–13 season.
 It was also announced that the new team would use the 900-seat capacity Wright Robinson College 'M18 Leisure' facility, in Gorton, as its venue for home fixtures, with a long-term plan to move to a 2,500-seat purpose-built venue as part of the redevelopment of the city's Eastlands area.

 On 17 July, it was revealed via a link posted on Giants' Twitter account regarding team merchandise that the team would be wearing a purple, white and green themed kit, manufactured by Irish-based sportswear brand O'Neill's.
 On 19 August, media reports confirmed that the first player to sign for the new-look Giants was Nottinghamshire-born forward David Watts, who had previously played for Worcester Wolves.
 More signings were later unveiled with Manchester-born players Nathan Schall and Stefan Gill (formerly of Cheshire Jets and Milton Keynes Lions respectively) joining ex-Mersey Tigers star David Aliu and brothers Callum and James Jones (both sons of Giants coach Jeff Jones) in the line-up, whilst Great Britain international Nick George was rumored to be a transfer target.
 Former Giants star Mike Bernard was also confirmed as a new recruit along with young prospect Devan Bailey, just days before the start of the new campaign.